DanCrayne/secret-santa/README.md

 generates a giver-receiver pair for each person (as per Secret Santa rules, each person is assigned to exactly one other person).

-There are two ways for the results to be discovered:
+Once the results are generated, there are two ways for them to be discovered:
-1. Each person can be emailed their assigned participant
+1. Each person is automatically emailed their assigned participant if the configuration file is setup (default behavior) and email addresses are given in _people.csv_ (see _Participants File_ section below for details).
 2. A text file in the root directory (secret-santa) contains all results (although this would ruin the suprise for whoever views it :)